risd-sound/sadi/README.md

 **Agenda 5 hours:**

-*Sonic interaction and experience part 1*
+PART 1

-* Overview of NIME and SID, examples, Pd as prototyping platform for mobile and embedded computing
+* Quick overview of NIME (new interfaces for musical expression) and SID (sonic interaction design), examples, Pd as prototyping/development platform for mobile and embedded computing (i.e. product sound design, interactive art and music, apps and games)
 * Introduction to programming in Pd
 * Patch along: making a tone generator in Pd (sound synthesis basics)
 * Introduction to GUI design with MobMuPlat editor